 Students should come to class prepared with pens, pencils, and a spiral notebook for taking notes, completing quizzes or assignments in class.
 Students should be prepared to take notes over lecture material if they choose.
-If PowerPoint outlines are posted on Blackboard, they must be printed prior to class.
-Class time will not be given for printing notes.
+Power Points are NOT posted on blackboard because educational research shows that student learning is more effective by individual note taking rather than copying PowerPoint notes.